Crafter Medical Centre is pleased to provide a dedicated skin cancer clinic service promoting the early detection and management of skin cancer.

-What to expect:
+What to expect

 A skin check can take anywhere from 15 to 30 minutes depending on your skin type and the number of moles.
-The doctor will ask questions specific to your skin cancer risk and inquire about any spots that concern you before the examination.
+Your doctor will ask questions specific to your skin cancer risk and inquire about any spots that concern you before the examination.

 The doctor will visually scan and inspect individual lesions with a dermatoscope – a tool that looks a bit like a magnifying glass with a light attached.
 The examination is painless, and the dermatoscope allows the doctor to analyze the colours and structures of each mole.